AmanSingh494/perfect-resume/README.md

  Perfect Resume is a user-friendly web app that creates professional
           resumes effortlessly.
 Simply fill out intuitive forms, and our service generates a polished resume for you—all at no cost.
-Enjoy a seamless experience with customizable templates, ensuring your resume stands out.
+Enjoy a seamless experience with awesome resumes, ensuring your resume stands out.
 Start building your career success today, easily and for free!